Edwinngera/imageclassificationDeeplearning4j/README.md

 # imageclassificationDeeplearning4j
+Deep Belief Networks for Image Processing
+Deep learning for java
 Image recognition using Deep Belief Networks for Hard Task Classification.
 Deeplearning4j library was used.

 This Deeb belief network is done using Deeplearning4j ( Deep learning for java library ).